OC-ComputerScience/java-example-programs/README.md

 # 14 - ArrayList Car Dealer
-This program shows how to use different numbers in Java.
+This program mimics a Car Dealership using an ArrayList to keep track of the Car objects.